Everything you need to know about our product install, setup steps, configuration and usage of various features

 PROGRAM NUMBER DISPLAY / SELECTION MENU (*3)

-Program Number Display [1] acts as a menu as well as a display to show the current Part Patch program number depending on the currently set mode.
+Program Number Display [1] acts as a menu as well as a display to show the current Part Parch program number depending on the currently set mode.
 You can quickly navigate to different banks of programs without having to click Program Change buttons like crazy.

 You can now view currently active Librarian Bank patches on the menu and browse them directly from the main user interface!